Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

-Naturally, a {\em $B$-blow up sequence} $F:(X',B')\longto (X,B)$ is a sequence of $B$-blow ups.
-To give such a sequence with target $(X,B)$ is equivalent to give a blow up sequence $f:X'\longto X$ because the boundaries are uniquely determined as complete transforms.
+Naturally, a {\em $B$-blow up sequence} $F\:(X',B')\longto (X,B)$ is a sequence of $B$-blow ups.
+Giving such a sequence with target $(X,B)$ is equivalent to giving a blow up sequence $f\:X'\longto X$ because the boundaries are uniquely determined as complete transforms.
 Therefore, given a $B$-scheme $(X,B)$ we will pass freely between blow up sequences of $X$ and $B$-blow up sequences of $(X,B)$.